Lou Costello: Family

 Costello's daughter Carole appeared in uncredited baby roles in a few Abbott and Costello films.
 She would later become a contestant coordinator for the game show Card Sharks as well as a nightclub singer.
-She died of a stroke on March 29, 1987 at age 48 while married to Craig Martin, eldest son of Dean Martin.
+She died of a stroke on March 29, 1987, aged 48, while married to Craig Martin, eldest son of Dean Martin.
 Carole's daughter Marki Costello is an actress, director and producer in film and television.

 Costello's daughter Chris published a biography titled Lou's on First in 1981.

 Memorials

 In 1946, Costello was joined by Abbott to fund the Lou Costello Jr. Youth Foundation, a 3.3-acre recreation center on Olympic Blvd. in the Boyle Heights district of Los Angeles.
 Opened on May 3, 1947, it included a baseball field and swimming pool.
 In 1951 the center was sold to the city for less than one-third of its cost, and the name was changed to the Lou Costello Jr. Youth Recreation Center.

 On June 26, 1992, the city of Paterson, New Jersey, in conjunction with the Lou Costello Memorial Association, erected a statue of Costello in the newly named Lou Costello Memorial Park in the city's historic downtown section.
 It shows Costello holding a baseball bat, a reference to the team's most famous routine, "Who's on First?".
 The statue has been shown in two episodes of The Sopranos and in the film Paterson (2016).
 In 2005, Madison Street, in the Sandy Hill section of Paterson where Costello was born, was renamed Lou Costello Place.

 The centennial of Costello's birth was celebrated in Paterson in March 2006.
 From June 24 to 26, 2006, the Fort Lee Film Commission held a centennial film retrospective at the Fine Arts Theatre in Hollywood.
 Films screened included the premiere of a digital film produced by the teenagers of the present-day Lou Costello Jr. Recreation Center in East Los Angeles.
-Also premiered was a 35 mm restored print of the Costello-produced 1948 short film 10,000 Kids and a Cop, which was shot at the Lou Costello, Jr. Youth Center in East Los Angeles.
+Also premiered was a 35 mm restored print of the Costello-produced 1948 short film 10,000 Kids and a Cop, which was shot at the Lou Costello Jr. Youth Center in East Los Angeles.

 In 2009, Costello was inducted into the New Jersey Hall of Fame.

 Abbott and Costello are among the few non-baseball personnel to be memorialized in the Baseball Hall of Fame, although they are not formal inductees.
 A plaque and a gold record of the "Who's on First?" sketch have been on permanent display there since 1956, and a video of the routine loops endlessly in the exhibit area.